Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 <code>quantity</code>: An integer representing the quantity of the product ordered.

-`discount`: A float representing the discount applied to the order.
+<code>discount</code>: A float representing the discount applied to the order.

 <code>profit</code>: A float representing the profit made from the order.